Goodness of God

 "Goodness of God" is a song by Bethel Music and Jenn Johnson, which was released as the third single from Bethel Music's eleventh live album, Victory (2019), on November 1, 2019.
 The song was written by Ed Cash, Ben Fielding, Jason Ingram, Brian Johnson and Jenn Johnson.
 Ed Cash handled the production of the single.

 "Goodness of God" peaked at No. 15 on the US Hot Christian Songs chart.
 The song was nominated for the 2020 GMA Dove Award for Worship Recorded Song of the Year.

 The song was notably covered by CeCe Winans, who released her version of the song on her live album, Believe For It (2021).
-CeCe Winans' recording peaked at No. 6 on the Hot Christian Songs chart, and No. 3 on the Hot Gospel Songs chart.
+CeCe Winans' recording peaked at No. 6 on the Hot Christian Songs chart, and No. 2 on the Hot Gospel Songs chart.
 CeCe Winans' rendition of "Goodness of God" was nominated for the GMA Dove Award Contemporary Gospel Recorded Song of the Year at the 2022 GMA Dove Awards.

 Background

 "Goodness of God" was initially released by Bethel Music on January 4, 2019, as one of four promotional singles from Victory (2019), in the lead-up to its release which was slated for January 25, 2019.
 Jenn Johnson shared with Fox News that the song had been inspired by the process of adopting her fourth child, as she had been singing impromptu into her phone while driving on a long country road about the faithfulness and kindness of God.
 The song was then developed from the impromptu recording.

 The radio version of "Goodness of God" was released in digital format on November 1, 2019.
-The song impacted Christian radio stations on November 8, 2019.
+The song began play on Christian radio stations on November 8, 2019.

 Bethel Music released an instrumental version of the song on their album, Without Words: Genesis, on November 15, 2019.
 On April 10, 2020, Bethel Music also released an alternate version of the song on their second studio album, Peace.